Spatio-temporal model via Locally Adaptive Regression Splines: Outline of the proof of Theorems and

 Since $\theta$ and $\theta_I$ have the same dimension, it is natural to ask how these two relate to each other, at least for the purpose of understanding the empirical process associated with the $K$-NN-FL estimator.
 Moreover, given that $\theta^I \in \mathbb{R}^{N^d}$, one can try to relate the total variation of $\theta^I$ along a $d$-dimensional grid with $N^d$ nodes, with the total variation of the original signal $\theta$ along the $K$-NN graph.

-Our subsequent discussions will aim to elucidate these relationships.
+Our next discussions will focus on clarifying these relationships.
 Notably, Lemma \ref{lemma8-Oscar} offers immediate insights on how to manage the empirical process tied to the $K$-NN-FL estimator.
-Specifically, invoking the minimization property argument, akin to the discussions in Section \ref{OutlineT1-2}, it becomes pertinent to obtain bounds for the expressions:
+Specifically, by using the argument about minimizing properties, similar to what we talked about in Section \ref{OutlineT1-2}, it becomes crucial to obtain bounds for the expressions:

 To this end, let $\{\epsilon_{i,j}\}_{i=1,j=1}^{n,m_i}=:\epsilon\in\mathbb{R}^{\sum_{i=1}^nm_i}$ using the notation detailed in Section \ref{sec:notation}.
 The following relation can be expressed,